Microsoft/azure-docs.pt-pt/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-api-creating-offer.md

 <a name="body-example"></a>Exemplo de corpo
 ------------

-O exemplo seguinte cria uma oferta com offerID de `contosovirtualmachine`.
+O exemplo a seguir cria uma oferta com OfferId de `contosovirtualmachine`.

 ### <a name="request"></a>Pedir